GridTools/gt4py/CODING_GUIDELINES.md

 ## Code design

-Designing software is a hard task which can be easily overlooked when you are working under tight deadlines or you are eager to implement some cool new feature.
-However, in the long term bad designs come up with a large cost of additional work caused by having chosen in the past the quickest solution rather than the most effective one (_technical debt_).
+Designing software is a hard task and can be easily overlooked when you are working under tight deadlines or eager to implement some cool new feature.
+However, choosing the quick solution instead of the clean one will likely lead to a large amount of additional work in the future (_technical debt_).

 When working on the implementation of new features, you should think carefully about the design of your solution and assess it with the following principles in mind: